W-Griffith/BlockPain/README.md

 # BlockPain

-In order to run everything, it is assumed you have nodeJS installed and updated, as well as hardhat.
+In order to run everything, it is assumed you have nodeJS installed and updated, as well as hardhat and the web3 javascript library.

 Set up 3 terminals.
 In the first terminal, run